 - 1. Overall children make good progress, at least in line with the rest of the school, with each full cohort in school, in combined maths, reading and writing. - 2.
-Children make good attainment, at least in line nationally, in combined reading, writing and maths, as well as the spelling, punctuation and grammar test at end of year 6. - 3.
 Children respond positively to support.
-They demonstrate a positive and more independent attitude towards learning that is evidenced by lesson observations and looking in children's books.
+They demonstrate a positive and more independent attitude towards learning that is evidenced by pupil interviews, attendance data, lesson observations and looking in children's books.